siwel-cg/Project3-CUDA-Path-Tracer/README.md

 Before we build this BVH tree, we first need to load in our OBJ triangle meshes into our geometry array.
 For simplicity, I used the [tinyobjloader](https://github.com/tinyobjloader/tinyobjloader/tree/release) library which automatically handles reading in an OBJ and converting it into triangle positions and normals with the correct indices.
 With these triangles I precompute the centroid positions, and finally store the actual geometry into the goemetry array.
 After which, we build our BVH tree.

 This tree is then sent to the GPU via a linearized tree structure rather than pointer-based nodes.
 Nodes are stored in a flat array with children accessed via index offsets and geometry stored as start and end indices in our Geometry array.
 This provides better cache coherence on the GPU, where pointer chasing is expensive.
 During rendering, ray-BVH intersection uses a stack-based traversal.
 Starting at the root, we test the ray against the node's AABB.
 If it misses, we pop back up the tree.
 If it hits and the node is internal, we push both children onto the stack.
 If it hits a leaf node, we test against all triangles in that leaf.
 The closest intersection found across all tested triangles is returned.
-This allows rays to skip vast portions of the scene transforming render times for complext models from minutes per frame to interactive rates.interactible.
+This allows rays to skip vast portions of the scene transforming render times for complext models from minutes per frame to interactive rates.

 <p align="center">
   <img src="IMAGES/bvh_stress_test.2025-10-08_01-15-18z.1560samp.png" alt="Simple BVH scene" width="45%" />